nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 5. Launch the app by using the command `java -jar InterviewHub.jar` in your terminal.

 6. The Graphical User Interface(GUI) should appear in a few seconds.
-Note that the app contains some sample data.
+Note that the app initially contains some sample data.

 7. Type the command in the command box and press Enter to execute it.
 E.g. typing **`help`** and pressing Enter will open the help window.<br>